TheWhiteWord/Bella/Bella/src/memory/Bella_functions.md

     - subfolder "concepts"
     - subfolder "research"
     - subfolder "content"
-The projects folder will be directly accessible for writing and retreiving by Bella function callings, but accessible by the autonomopus memory layer ONLY for reading and retreiving: that means that bella can read and write to the project folder, but the memory layer can only read from it, and not write to it.
+The projects folder will be directly accessible for writing and retreiving by Bella function callings, but NOT accessible by the autonomous memory layer ONLY for reading and retreiving: that means that bella can read and write to the project folder, but the memory layer can only read from it, and not write to it.

 During the conversation, the user can call the function to: